Sentinal4D/cellshape/README.md

 The following steps assume that one already has point cloud representations of cells or nuclei.
 If you need to generate point clouds from 3D binary masks, please go to [`cellshape-helper`](https://github.com/Sentinal4D/cellshape-helper).

 ### Downloading the dataset
 We suggest testing our code on the data contained in `SamplePointCloudData.zip`.
 Please download the data and unzip the contents into a directory of your choice.
 We recommend doing this in your `~Documents/` folder.
 This is used as parameters in the steps below, so please remember where you download the data to.
-Downloading and unzipping the data can be done in the terminal:
+Downloading and unzipping the data can be done in the terminal.
+You might need to first install `wget` and `unzip` with `apt-get` (e.g. `apt-get install wget`.
 1. Download the data into the `~/Documents/` folder with wget
 ```bash
 cd ~/Documents